tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

 }
 ```

+...but is not enough.
-… but is not enough, maybe our custom CSS is injected before the one we want to override ??
+Maybe our custom CSS is injected before the one we want to override ??

 ![Schermata 2023-02-26 alle 02.55.02.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_02.55.02.png)

-So we tell to worpdress that our custom css depends on the theme.json one, so that wropresss inject the theme.json one before.
+So we tell to Wordpress that our custom css depends on the theme.json one, so that wordpress injects the theme.json one before.

 ```php
 // in my-theme/functions.php